eddiesosera/dbhunt-v1/README.md

 The project utilized [Firebase's](https://firebase.google.com/) services for backend functionality:

 - `Firestore Database` was utilized for storing data.
-- `Firebase Authentication` was used to handle authentication related service, like logging in and registering users.
+- `Firebase Authentication` was used to handle authentication-related services, like logging in and registering users.

 ### Installation

-1. Download the `Expo Go App` from `Google's Play Store` or `Apple's App store`.
+1. Download the `Expo Go App` from `Google's Play Store` or `Apple's App Store`.
 2. Open any IDE.

 3. Clone Repository </br>